The 5 Best Camping Stoves of 2024

 Auto-Ignite: No

-Pros: Unlike the other stoves on this list, the Camp Chef Explorer is free-standing and comes with adjustable height legs.
+Pros: Unlike the other stoves on this list, the Camp Chef Explorer is free-standing and has adjustable height legs.
 This allows you to place it anywhere, without needing to have a camping table to set it on.

-This really is a professional quality cook system, with two broad 30,000 BTU burners, responsive flame control, a generous cooking area, and substantial wind protection (individual burner ring & cook surface wind shroud).
+This really is a professional-quality cook system, with two broad 30,000 BTU burners, responsive flame control, a generous cooking area, and substantial wind protection (individual burner ring and cook surface wind shroud).

 Cons: The major downside to this stove system is its size.
-While the legs do collapse down, it is still a 29” by 14” package weighing in at 36 pounds, which might be too unwieldy for space-conscious campers.
+While the legs do collapse down, it is still a 29” by 14” package weighing 36 pounds, which might be too unwieldy for space-conscious campers.
 Another thing to consider is that the Camp Chef Explorer is designed to use a large refillable canister (sold separately).
-Not necessarily a con, but something to keep in mind.
+This is not necessarily a con, but something to keep in mind.

 Why trust us?

-Our recommendations are based on extensive first hand experience, giving insights we never would have known had we just read marketing materials online.
-With years of outdoor cooking experience under our belts, we’ve made literally hundreds of meals on various camping stoves (check out the catalogue of camping recipes that we’ve developed!).
+Our recommendations are based on extensive first hand experience, giving insights we would never have known had we just read marketing materials online.
+With years of outdoor cooking experience under our belts, we’ve made literally hundreds of meals on various camping stoves (check out the catalog of camping recipes that we’ve developed!).

 Onions and red bell peppers cooking in a cast iron skillet over a camping stove